MicrosoftDocs/fabric-docs/docs/data-factory/format-binary.md

 ### Binary as destination

-The following properties are supported in the copy activity **Destination** section.
+The following properties are supported in the copy activity **Destination** section when using Binary format.

 |Name |Description |Value|Required |JSON script property |
 |:---|:---|:---|:---|:---|